walbeck85/AttentHive/README.md

 ### Requirements

-Before you run Mimamori locally, you will need:
+Before you run AttentHive locally, you will need:

 - **Node.js 18+**
 - **npm** (bundled with Node)